-A car park at the end of Bottlebrush Street (top car park) is available for parents dropping off and collecting students from school.
+A car park at the end of Bottlebrush Street (Ernest Grant Oval) is available for parents dropping off and collecting students from school.
 There are selected zones for parking in Bottlebrush Street and side streets.
 The car park at the front of the school is for staff and visitors.